learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-4. In regards to functions, what is an argument?
+4. What is a built-in method?

   Your answer: